|Back to contents||

 Be prepared for the Co-ordinator to ask you questions about your eligibility to use the scheme.
 Insurance and safety issues means we are having to be much stricter in conforming with the eligibility criteria laid down.

-The Scheme is run under the rules and guidance laid down by Staffordshire County Council who occasionally give us a small Annual Grant to help subsidise the scheme.
+The Scheme is run under the rules and guidance laid down by Staffordshire County Council who, until recently, did occasionally give us a small Annual Grant to help subsidise the scheme.
 Penkridge Parish Council support the service and have given us financial support in the past when we have needed it.
-At the moment (2015) we are just about covering our costs.
+At the moment (2019) we are just about covering our costs.

 We also urgently need additional Volunteer Drivers.
-If you have a car and could offer to help, even only occasionally, then please contact the Co-ordinator by phone on 714386.
+If you have a car and could offer to help, even only occasionally, then please contact Keith Burton by phone on 714386.
 The more volunteer drivers the Co-ordinator has to call on, the better it is for everybody.

 Back to Contents